This is a preview of your story

 Designing a presentation is a bit like decorating a cake - you want it to be visually appealing but also yummy to consume.
 You want it to leave your audience with a taste for more rather than a bad taste in their mouth.

 Lucky for you there are practical steps for designing a presentation that truly wows your audience every time.
+There's also a more practical presentation maker for this than PowerPoint.
+You can use it to get much more engaging presntations.

 Practical presentation design tips: